SOCIO-BEE Tool Kit

 Active participants in the SOCIO-BEE methodology fall under four roles:

-1. Bears: Actors that sponsor, launch, set the common strategy, understand the domain/problems, and are willing to support societal and pro-environmental behaviour change through citizen science in the geographical scope they live or manage.
-Bears can be organizations, policymakers, city planners, associations or companies.
-Bears are essential facilitators supporting Queen Bees and beekeepers.
+- Municipalities: City-level actors that sponsor, launch, set the common strategy, understand the domain/problems, and are willing to support societal and pro-environmental behaviour change through citizen science in the geographical scope they live or manage.

 Below you will find all of the information and materials necessary to run and/or participate in a citizen science campaign using the SOCIO-BEE methodology and tools.